FatmaMagdy/FatmaMagdy.github.io/README.md

 ### Refrences

 - I've used the code form the [Using an orginaztion Library course]provided by udacity AS A GUIDE.
-- I've used the code form the [Getting started with APIS and Understanding Apis Courses]provided by udacity AS AGUIDE.
+- I've used the code form the [Getting started with APIS and Understanding Apis Courses]provided by udacity AS A GUIDE.